-Master's programme in Sustainable Technology
+MSc Sustainable Technology

-The master’s programme in Sustainable Technology is based on the concept of industrial ecology with focus on the understanding of interactions between technical, economic, social and ecological systems and processes.
-Industrial ecology is an interdisciplinary framework for designing and operating industrial systems as living systems interdependent with natural systems.
-It seeks to balance environmental and economic performance within an emerging understanding of local and global ecological constraints.
+The master’s programme in Sustainable Technology covers the concept of Industrial Ecology, focusing on the interaction of technical, economic, social and ecological systems and processes.
+Students will explore this interdisciplinary framework for designing and operating industrial systems interdependent of natural systems.
+Graduates will balance environmental and economic performance and lead the development of strategies for a sustainable future.

 Sustainable Technology at KTH - Principles and Applications of Industrial Ecology

 Find out what students from the programme think about their time at KTH.

 Students graduating from the master’s programme in Sustainable Technology have a broad spectrum of knowledge and skills adapted to work with sustainable development, both in the private and public sectors.
 Having interdisciplinary experience and the ability to address complex problems by adopting a systems view and critical thinking makes the student a valuable employee in many kinds of industry and organisations.

 Our students obtain positions as environmental consultants, advisors to local or regional authorities in planning and implementation processes or as officers in government agencies, but also as environmental managers and advisors in both public and private companies.
 In view of the growing awareness of the need to build more long-term sustainable societies, graduates from the programme will have the skills to become key players in the development of strategies for a sustainable future.
 Graduates from the programme work at all type of companies and organisations, for example, Climate technology centre, Ragn Sells (waste management), Consultant companies such as WSP and SWECO, energy-related companies like E.ON, with research in companies and organisations like IVL Swedish environmental institute and municipalities.
 Many students also continue with doctoral studies both at KTH and elsewhere, mainly in their home countries.